Areas of research

-Our goal is to explore the fundamental aspects of quantum mechanics while working towards future photonic quantum technologies by generating, manipulating and measuring single photons as well as the quantum systems that emit these photons.
+Our goal is to explore and exploit the fundamental aspects of quantum mechanics while working towards future photonic quantum technologies by generating, manipulating and measuring single photons as well as the quantum systems that emit these photons.

 We harness these discoveries and scale them through cutting-edge engineering processes to form practical devices and technologies.